Connecting Series-Parallel Batteries Tutorial

 The cells used in the above panel are 6' x 6' and this 30 volt rating is at no load.
 Batteries be they solar or chemical always have higher open-circuit voltages than they do when being used.
 When testing any battery do it under load or with a voltmeter set for checking batteries.
 (It places a load on the battery internally.)

 We must consider current in regards to what size wire we want to use.
 Higher current require a larger gauge conductor or wire thus more expensive wire.
 In general we want to limit the length of the wire in very heavy current applications.
 To produce say 1000 watts from a DC-AC inverter (12VDC to 120VAC) makes more sense to use a 24-volt or 48-volt system to cut down on the wire gauge.

 Pictured above are the same cells in parallel.
-The output voltages stay the same but the current capacity adds.
-One can have any number of cells in parallel, but be sure they are the same type and voltage.
+The output voltages stay the same, but the current capacity adds.
+One can have any number of cells in parallel, but be sure they are the same chemical type and voltage.

 Pictured above are the symbols for batteries.
 The one on the right is my symbol for a solar battery or solar panel which includes internal blocking diode, which often isn't shown.
 For the following illustrations I will show the various ways to connect both solar and lead acid cells together.
 I'll assume the solar cells connected with thirty each in series in two separate panels producing 15 volts at 7.5 amps.
 I'll also assume four 6-volt lead acid batteries with a current rating of 40 Ah.